Home > Campaign Development > Mid-size Campaigns (Part 2)

 Find Homes for Your Ideas

 Next you’ll localise your ideas by placing each one somewhere on your campaign map.
 Start with the most compelling idea on your list (i.e., the one that excites you the most).
 It may be a monster you just saw in a movie, a ruined city, or a magic hammer for fighting undead.
-Find a place on the map where the idea makes relative sense and label it.
+Find a place on the map where the idea makes sense and mark it.

 Continue placing ideas in order of most appealing to least.
-As you progress, you may want to draw a rough circle around certain labels to show a government’s borders, or how far a religion has spread, or even the extent of a monster’s range.
+As you progress, you may want to draw a rough circle around certain labels to show a government’s borders, or how far a religion has spread, or even the extent of a monster’s territory.
 Keep adding labels to your map until you reach the end of your list or get stuck (and I stress this last bit—there is absolutely no value to placing an idea half-heartedly; if you can’t place a particular concept, skip it and come back later—I promise you’ll find a place for it, eventually).

 It’s through this iterative process that certain areas of your campaign naturally develop.
-Or, more accurately, suggest themselves for development, which is our next and final step toward building the mid-size campaign, covered in Part 3 of this series.
+Or, more accurately, areas suggest themselves for development, which is our next and final step toward building the mid-size campaign, covered in Part 3 of this series.